 Indigenous Partnership Council

-The Indigenous Partnership Council brings together Indigenous public health experts, Knowledge Keepers, elders, and community representatives, to provide expert, community driven advice, guidance, and recommendations to support the development and implementation of the Indigenous Strategy.
-Members will offer guidance on PHO’s programs, priorities, and approaches to partnership, ensuring they align with the needs, experiences, and aspirations of First Nations, Inuit, and Métis communities in Ontario.
+The Indigenous Partnership Council is established to bring together Indigenous public health experts, Knowledge Keepers, Elders, and community representatives to provide expert, community-driven advice, guidance and recommendations in support of the development and implementation of PHO’s Indigenous Strategy.
+Council members will provide guidance on PHO’s programs, priorities, and approaches to partnership, ensuring alignment with the needs, experiences, and aspirations of First Nations, Inuit, and Métis communities in Ontario.

-The Council’s work focuses on supporting meaningful engagement across Ontario, strengthening trust and relationships with Indigenous partners, and helping ensure Indigenous ways of knowing and community driven priorities inform PHO’s planning and decision making.
-Through this advisory role, the Council will help guide the implementation of PHO’s Indigenous Strategy and contribute to a more culturally responsive and respectful public health system.
+The Council is structured to support meaningful engagement across Ontario by strengthening trust and relationships with Indigenous partners and ensuring that Indigenous ways of knowing and community-driven priorities inform PHO’s planning and decision-making.
+Through this advisory role, the Council will provide strategic guidance to support the implementation of PHO’s Indigenous Strategy and contribute to a culturally responsive and respectful public health system.

 Call for Members